TwistedZeon/dotfiles/README.md

 - Multiple NixOS configurations, including desktop and VM
 - Automatic ZFS snapshots with rotation
 - Tweaked ZFS for better I/O
-- Niri with noctalia v5 shell & greeter
+- Umbriel with noctalia v5 shell & greeter

 ## How to Install
 Run the following commands from a terminal on a NixOS live iso / from a tty on the minimal iso.